Tornado3P9/Linux-Console-Tools/admin tools/Account_Management.md

 getent group      # => does the same like "cat /etc/group" getent passwd     # => does the same like "cat /etc/passwd"

+visudo            # => Edit the sudoers file (/etc/sudoers) with automatic syntax error check EDITOR=vim visudo # => Edit the sudoers file using a specific editor visudo -c         # => Check the sudoers file for errors

+/etc/default/useradd  # => Default behavior for useradd

 ####################
 ## USER PASSWORDS: #